blat-blatnik/Pictomage/README.md

 # Pictomage

 A top-down 2D puzzle-shooter game.
 Made in 1 week for the [Raylib 5K gamejam](https://itch.io/jam/raylib-5k-gamejam).
-Play it from your browser on [itch.io](https://blatnik.itch.io/pictomage)!
+Play it from your browser on [itch.io](https://blatnik.itch.io/pictomage), or download a native binary from the [Releases](https://github.com/blat-blatnik/Pictomage/releases) page.

 <p align="center">
   <img src="./screenshots/5.png" alt="Screenshot" width="500"/>
 </p>

+## System requirements

+- WASM capable web browser (for the browser version).
+- 1 GHz CPU.
+- 256 MB of RAM.
+- OpenGL 3.3 / DirectX 10 capable GPU.

 ## How to build (Web)